Presidential Memorandum: Deferred Enforced Departure for Liberians

 (3) whose presence or activities in the United States the Secretary of State has reasonable grounds to believe would have potentially serious adverse foreign policy consequences for the United States;

-(4) who have voluntarily returned to Liberia or his or her country of last habitual residence outside the United States;
+(4) who have voluntarily returned to Liberia or their country of last habitual residence outside the United States;

 (5) who were deported, excluded, or removed prior to the date of this memorandum; or